leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux_saga.md

 * **Do NOT put your logic cond on component(view layer) or on reducer, You should put your logic code on models or saga**

 * **React Native used just only for building UI (view layer)**

+* Redux is only a state container that supports **synchronous data flows, synchronous actions** => Redux Cannot handle asynchronous actions

 * The goal of React Native is the same as React (for web) in that it is a declarative UI library, React is for building compartmentalized user interfaces